jsdoc/jsdoc.github.io/content/en/tags-namespace.md

 ## Overview

-The @namespace tag indicates that an object creates a namespace for its members.
+The `@namespace` tag indicates that an object creates a namespace for its members.
 You can also write a virtual JSDoc comment that defines a namespace used by your code.

-If a namespace is defined by a symbol other than an object literal, you can include a type expression along with the @namespace tag.
-If the @namespace tag includes a type, it must also include a name.
+If a namespace is defined by a symbol other than an object literal, you can include a type expression along with the `@namespace` tag.
+If the `@namespace` tag includes a type, it must also include a name.

-You may need to document a namespace whose name includes unusual characters, such as "#" or "!".
+You may need to document a namespace whose name includes unusual characters, such as `#` or `!`.
 In these cases, when you document or link to the namespace, you must add quotation marks around the portion of the namespace that includes unusual characters.
 See the examples below for details.